 Most people tend to place the litter box in an out-of-the-way spot to minimize odor and prevent cat litter from being tracked throughout the house.
-But, if the litter box ends up in the basement next to an appliance or on a cold cement floor, your cat may be less than pleased, so you may have to compromise.
+But if the litter box ends up in the basement next to a creepy appliance or on a cold cement floor, your cat may be less than pleased, so you may have to compromise.

 - Put the box far away from their food and water bowls.
 Place at least one litter box on each level of your house.
-That way your cat has options if access to his primary box is blocked (the basement door is closed or your dinner party has him holed up in the bedroom.)
+That way your cat has options if access to their primary box is blocked (the basement door is closed or your dinner party has them holed up in the bedroom.)
 If you have more than one cat, provide litter boxes in several locations so that one cat can't ambush another cat using the litter box.

 - If you keep the litter box in a closet or a bathroom, be sure the door is wedged open from both sides to prevent your cat from being trapped inside or locked out.
 Depending on the location, you might consider cutting a hole in a closet door and adding a pet door.

 To meet the needs of the most discriminating cat, you should scoop feces out of the litter box daily.
 How often you actually replace the litter depends on the number of cats you have, the number of litter boxes and the type of litter you use.